Introduction

 \]

 excludes its boundary.
-Existence is guaranteed, however, when \(S\) has sufficient structure — most notably
+Existence is guaranteed, however, when \(S\) has sufficient structure.
+The most notable case is

-when \(S\) is compact, a notion we formalize in a later chapter.
-In \(\mathbb{R}^n\), this reduces to
+that \(S\) is compact, a notion we formalize on a later page.
+In \(\mathbb{R}^n\), compactness reduces

-\(S\) being closed and bounded (Heine–Borel); more generally, closedness alone suffices in "nice" spaces such as
+to \(S\) being closed and bounded (Heine-Borel).
+More generally, closedness alone suffices in "nice" spaces such as

 Here is the cheat sheet for when existence is safe: